baridbaran833-collab/Python--calculator/README.md

 - Subtraction
 - Multiplication
 - Division
+- It uses menu driven approach with input validation to ensure safe and correct operation.
+- menu based operation
+- enter the number
+- see the result
+- choose to exit

  Purpose
 Built to practice:
 - input()
 - int()
 - if / elif / else
+- while true
+- break and continue
+- input validation